verida/documentation/docs/single-sign-on-sdk/how-to-use-the-sso-sdk.md

 ---
-title: How to use the SSO SDK
+title: How to use the Verida Connect SDK
 description: Verida Developer Documentation
 keywords: [Verida, Web3, Developers]
 ---

 :::caution

-The Verida Single Sign On APIs are subject to change during the developer preview phase.
+The Verida Connect APIs are subject to change during the developer preview phase.

 :::